 First, you’ll need an unlocked smartphone or device to use a prepaid SIM.
 You should be able to configure the APN settings yourself.

-Where to Buy Prepaid SIM Cards in Osaka
+Where To Buy Prepaid SIM Cards In Osaka

-- You can buy IIJmio SIM cards and other prepaid SIM cards at Yodobashi Camera shops, which can be found in most major Japanese cities.
+You can buy data-only SIM cards at Yodobashi Camera shops, which can be found in most major Japanese cities.
 Osaka has several branches of Yodobashi Camera.
 The main branch is the Yodobashi Camera Umeda Store, which is just outside the north/central gate of JR Osaka Station, and also a short walk west of Hankyu Umeda Station.
-You’ll see the SIM cards on display roughly in front of you when you enter on the ground floor.
-There’s usually someone around who can speak English to help you (but you don’t really need help – the packages display the price, the volume of data and the usable period in English).

 For More Details

-For a high-level overview of the issues involved with cell phone rental, SIM cards and pocket wifis in Japan, see my Internet In Japan For Tourists: Wifi, Pocket Wifi, SIM Cards, Rental Phones etc page on my other website InsideKyoto.com
+For a high-level overview of the issues involved with cell phone rental, SIM cards and pocket wifis in Japan, see my Internet In Japan For Tourists: Wifi, Pocket Wifi, SIM Cards, Rental Phones etc page on my other website InsideKyoto.com.

 Disclaimer